epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/JSTestCoverageEnhancment.md

-# .NET Test Coverage Enhancement
+# JS Test Coverage Enhancement

 Unit tests can be generated using two efficient methods flow by flow or one general flow for full proces